dalanicolai/gnome-tracker-extension/README.md

 A calibre sqlite database file (for the cb keyword)

 ## Description

 This extension provides filesystem deep search functionality (i.e. full text search) via gnome tracker, recoll or docfetcher (respective keywords: gt, rc and df) and near instant full system file search via the locate command (keyword: lc + 2x g for grep -i (see image)).
 Additionally it provides functionality to search books in the calibre database.
 Searching with gnome tracker by default searches on exact match, so optionally each pattern in the query can be appended with * as a wildcard (unfortunately I do not know how to use a wildcard in front of a SPARQL query).
 Additionally this extension has an option to deep search files using the tracker search command which returns text snippets (keyword: ts, also supports appending with * as wilcard).
 The output can be opened with your prefered application.

 ![screenshot from 2019-01-17 03-46-41](https://user-images.githubusercontent.com/18429791/51434764-aa3fdf80-1c68-11e9-89c7-6d147f514fd9.png)

 ## Usage

+### Tracker/recoll/docfetcher and locate keywords

 Type keyword followed by a search term.
 Tracker (default: gt and ts), recoll (default: rc) and docfetcher (default: df) by default search case-insensitive for matches with full words.
 However all these keywords allow to use wildcards (use symbol * ) at the and of a search term.
 As the tracker and recoll searches can return many results these searches can be narrowed down by an single grep using g followed by the keyword (see image) where the grep works only on the filename field.
 The locate keyword can be extended twice with a grep using g keyword (see image).

+#### Use wildcards by default

+The extension has a setting option to use wildcards by default (there is no extended grep functionality for the tracker keyword here).

+#### Documentation recoll query syntax

+The rc keyword supports the very powerful recoll query syntax as documented [here](https://www.lesbonscomptes.com/recoll/usermanual/webhelp/docs/RCL.SEARCH.LANG.html)

+### Calibre keyword

 The calibre keyword (default: cb) searches in the title and author_sort (**can be different from te author field,** see book's metadata) fields and can handle two query patterns separated by a space (e.g. "cb hello dan") where the search is case insensitive and includes wildcards before and after the patterns.